 |Airborne Particulates||0.05 mg/m3** - annual exposure (Health Canada)

 0.15 mg/m3 - 24 hr exposure (Health Canada)

 |Total Volatile Organic Compounds (VOCs)||Target Level 1 mg/m3 (Health Canada)

 ** mg/m3 – milligrams per cubic metre

 Results are presented to the Public Schools Branch representatives, school administration, parent representatives, consultants, with thorough explanations by All-Tech Environmental.
-Once these results are presented to this group, they are available by request to the Department of Transportation, Infrastructure and Energy.
+Once these results are presented to this group, they are available by request to the Department of Transportation and Infrastructure.

-The Department of Transportation, Infrastructure, and Energy takes student, staff and public health concerns very seriously.
+The Department of Transportation and Infrastructure takes student, staff and public health concerns very seriously.
 The proactive additional air quality testing are part of our Department’s commitment to the health and safety of students throughout the renovations at Three Oaks Senior High.

 Media inquiries: Vicki Tse, firstname.lastname@example.org